 |University of Texas – Permian Basin||Odessa, Texas||$5,774||Regional||$0|

 |Our Lady of the Lake University||San Antonio, Texas||$27,160||Regional||$35|

 |Southwestern Assemblies of God University||Waxahachie, Texas||$19,560||Regional||$35|

-Texas boasts more than 250 colleges and universities with online and on-campus programs, competitive tuition rates, and generous grant and scholarship programs.
+Texas boasts nearly 250 colleges and universities with online and on-campus programs, competitive tuition rates, and generous grant and scholarship programs.

 With a wealth of support and opportunities, students are never alone in the Lone Star State!